race2infinity/The-Documentation-Compendium/README.md

 ## ✋ P.S. <a name = "ps"></a>

-This repo is under active development.
-If you have any improvements / suggestions please file an [issue](https://github.com/kylelobo/The-Documentation-Compendium/issues/new/choose) or send in a [Pull Request](/CONTRIBUTING.md).
-The [TODO.md](/TODO.md) file or the [issues](https://github.com/kylelobo/The-Documentation-Compendium/issues) page are a good place to visit if you want to pick up some task.
-They have a list of things are to be implemented in the near future.
+- This repo is under active development.
+If you have any improvements / suggestions please file an [issue](https://github.com/kylelobo/The-Documentation-Compendium/issues/new/choose) or send in a [Pull Request](/CONTRIBUTING.md)
+- The [TODO.md](/TODO.md) file or the [issues](https://github.com/kylelobo/The-Documentation-Compendium/issues) page are a good place to visit if you want to pick up some task.
+They have a list of things are to be implemented in the near future